sumyeongahn/a/index.md

-My research goal is to develop a robust artificial intelligence that can overcome obstacles which may arise in the real-world, such as class imbalance problem, dataset bias, noisy labels.
+My research goal is to develop a robust artificial intelligence that can overcome obstacles which may arise in the real-world, such as class imbalance problem, dataset bias, noisy labels, semi-supervised learning, and active learning.
 I mainly worked on Image dataset (e.g., CIFAR and ImageNet) but I am also interested in multimodal datasets (e.g., Video).

 ---

 ## Publications
 C: Conference, W: Workshop, J: Journal, P: Preprint, M: Misc.
 \* : equal contribution

+[P2] ORBIS: Open Dataset Can Rescue You from Dataset Bias Problem **Sumyeong Ahn**, Se-Young Yun
+Preparing.

 [P1] Efficient Utilization of Pre-trained Model for Learning with Noisy Labels
 Jongwoo Ko\*, **Sumyeong Ahn**\*, Se-Young Yun